93hwan/Astro/README_en.md

 > ### It shows 5 posts, when 5th post is on the view it calls progress bar and brings 5 posts
 > ### from Firebase Database on the basis of the time of 5th post on the view to show users.
 ## 2.
-> ### When you clicked the speech bubble you can check coments of the post
+> ### When you click the speech bubble you can check coments of the post
 <br /><br />
 - ### Message
 ![jpg](https://user-images.githubusercontent.com/31762036/49153610-960eee80-f359-11e8-93f7-6caa6fcf0b9d.jpg)